 Like those who have experienced extended illness or loss, I treasured the light most after spending time in the darkness.
 Even without life-shattering events, our mind can easily turn to a dark place.
 Our minds reel from climate change and pandemic concerns to racial inequalities and political strife.
 It is easy to become overwhelmed and lose our sense of security.
 We can feel unsettled from Covid restrictions, health concerns, job changes, extended lockdowns, and social distancing.
 But with additional stressors continually added to the mix, we have to be more intentional than ever about finding sources of light and bringing the joy back into life.

 Recently I met a couple in Monterey who had retreated from a mandatory fire and windstorm evacuation in Napa Valley.
 Only to arrive into town during a massive Trump Rally.
 Already traumatized over the uncertainty of whether their home would still be standing, they now feared potential political violence.
-I assured them the honking drivers were harmless and on their way out of town.
+I assured them the honking drivers appeared harmless and on their way out of town.
 And I reminded them to have a relaxing time.
 We can so easily let others steal our joy.

 Nothing derailed me more than a season where sadness once inexplicably filled my soul.
 Like a smoldering fire, it snuck up on me as stressors steadily piled up, until the dark clouds suddenly turned everything black.
 None of my normal activities gave me joy- not even my photography hobby, nature escapes or time with friends.
 I have since become more diligent about protecting my emotional health and finding outlets to brighten my day.
 We cannot let life’s demands or busyness prevent us from prioritizing self-care, or else our mind and body- and our families- will undoubtedly suffer.